ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 target clients (e.g., mobile, desktop, etc.). e interviewer should have a rudimentary understanding of the words they are using here, and not just reading off a list.

- e size of the technical team, both at large in the company and that
+The size of the technical team, both at large in the company and that

 the candidate would be working with. is should also include general hiring forecasts and roughly how many people are being added over time.